 - Talk to your loved one about their feelings, and remind them that they are not alone.
 If they’re willing to talk, be a good listener!

 - Be sure to visit more often.
-If you are unable to visit because of long distance, call often and ask other family members or relatives nearby to check in.
+If you are unable to visit in person, call or facetime and ask other family members or relatives nearby to check in with them.

 - Get your loved one out and about visiting friends and family, or take a drive to check out the local Christmas lights.
-This can help your loved one feel less shut in.
+This can help your loved one engage with the community.